 —Jeff Bezos.
 Amazon.com continues to cut a swathe across the realm of retail, from books to groceries to clothing to electronics.
 Bezos has now moved into Washington, D.C., purchasing the Washington Post from the Graham family.
 Is he playing corporate defense—or preparing to disrupt American politics?
 His retirement as CEO presages a new phase in his extraordinary leadership journey.

 —Sir Richard Branson.
 Branson brings together business and art and life.
 His entrepreneurial ardor renders the Virgin brand a worldwide phenomenon.
 His joie de vivre is an infectious inspiration.
 Branson’s mantra—”Screw it, just do it!”—encapsulates a universal can-do spirit of action, action, action.

 —Ray Dalio.
 Dalio, billionaire founder of Bridgewater Associates, has emerged as a twenty-first century elder statesman in a way once associated with legendary lawyer-statesmen such as Elihu Root.
 He speaks and writes frequently on national and international issues, including on social media.
-Twitter.
+Twitter/X.

 —Bill Gates.
 His contributions go well beyond helping set off the creative destruction of the Information Age—though, that alone is a spectacular achievement.
 He has moved his numbers-driven approach into the not-for-profit sphere, where, along with his wife Melinda, he is triggering additional, overdue, disruptive change.